 Can I Recover Compensation If I’m Being Blamed For Boating Accident in Florida?

 Most likely, yes.
-As long as you aren’t solely responsible for your accident, you can still recover some compensation.
+As long as you aren’t mostly responsible for your accident, you can still recover some compensation.

-Florida’s pure comparative fault statute will require your compensation to be reduced by the proportion of fault attributed to you.
+Florida’s modified comparative fault statute will require your compensation to be reduced by the proportion of fault attributed to you.
 But, you’ll still be able to get something.

-This is where it really pays off to have one of our attorneys at Brannon & Brannon on your side.
+This is where it really pays off to have one of our attorneys at Brannon & Brannon Personal Injury Attorneys on your side.
 We’ll push back against unfair blame that could otherwise severely diminish your award.